 A sign at Unity Minneapolis, Minnesota, the spiritual community where Rev. Pat serves as senior minister, assures visitors “wherever they are on their spiritual journey they are welcome here.”

 One way Unity Minneapolis demonstrates its commitment to inclusivity is by getting involved in the Twin Cities Pride Festival.
-This year marks the congregation’s seventh year of participation.

 “The momentum has grown each year,” Rev. Pat says.
 “Our congregation truly believes in, and honors, inclusivity.
 Because it’s important here, people are willing to step in and make efforts to continue to welcome all people and to reach out to the LGBT community.
 We have as many straight people involved as we do LGBT.
 I’m thrilled about that.
 It says to me we walk our talk.”

 Some of Unity Minneapolis’ active congregants discovered the center through its involvement at Pride.

 “It’s refreshing” when that happens, Rev. Pat says.

 Susan Liddell, a Licensed Unity Teacher at Unity Center of Cedar Rapids, Iowa, also wanted to raise the center’s visibility in the LGBT community.
 Getting involved in Cedar Rapids and Iowa City Pride this year is one way to do so.

 “We are a community that welcomes all,” she says. “’We accept you wherever you are on your journey.
 We don’t care from where you have come.
 This is the message I wanted to take to Pride Fest about Unity.
 We won’t judge.
 We don’t think you are sinful.
 We will welcome you.”

 Susan and others at UCR invited congregants to show up and be the face of Unity at Pride Fest.
 “People were definitely receptive and interested and very supportive of us doing this,” she says.

 All Are Welcome Here